 Homelessness acceptances in the final quarter of 2015/16 increased and this had continued into 2016/17.
-For the majority of 2015/16 there were on average 10 households/individuals in bed and breakfast accommodation which since increased 25-30 had to households/individuals.
-There were a number of factors that contributed to the increase in homelessness and work to counter this impact was ongoing with Officers in the short term working on a number of options including working with Housing Associations to find properties for impacted customers and in the longer term assessment of the options to generate more affordable housing and temporary accommodation in the District.
+For the majority of 2015/16 there were on average 10 households/individuals in bed and breakfast accommodation which had since increased to 25 - 30There were a number of factors that households/individuals. contributed to the increase in homelessness and work to counter this impact was ongoing with Officers in the short term working on a number of options including working with Housing Associations to find properties for impacted customers and in the longer term assessment of the options to generate more affordable housing and temporary accommodation in the District.

-The Councils final 2016/17 net capital programme was £11m and Appendix D detailed the capital programme budget, spend to date and projected outturn position.
-Spend to date was £1.3m and the projected outturn was £10.0m, an underspend of £1m.
+The Councils final 2016/17 net capital programme was £11m and Appendix D of the report detailed the capital programme budget, spend to date and projected outturn position.
+Spend to date was \pounds 1.3m and the projected outturn was £10.0m, an underspend of £1m.

-In considering the comments from the Overview and Scrutiny (Performance and Customers) Panel the Cabinet were informed that a report regarding consider longer term options to address the homelessness issue was being prepared for Member consideration.
+In considering the comments from the Overview and Scrutiny

+(Performance and Customers) Panel the Cabinet were informed that a report regarding longer term options to address the homelessness issue was being prepared for Member consideration.